Skip to main content

 Updating a library that is used in various other applications can be harder than updating one central Connector.
 In this case, the best approach depends on your scenario.

-Whenever you have such glue code running and really understand the implications of making it a Connector, as well as the value it will bring, it can make a lot of sense.
+Whenever you have such glue code running and understand the implications of making it a Connector, as well as the value it will bring, it can make a lot of sense.

 Recommendation